robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Final.

 “There,” she said.
-“Now no one can just… walk in.”
+“Now no one can just walk in.”

 The lump in my throat came so quickly I had to look away.
 I stared at a framed print on the wall — botanical, sharp-lined, beautiful in a restrained way — until my eyes stopped shining.